wpPlugins-io/Press-Elements/readme.txt

 For more advanced uses, please contact us in our [wp.org support forum](https://wordpress.org/support/plugin/press-elements).
 The plugin is developed based on user feedback.

 == Changelog ==

+= 1.5.0 =

+**General**

+* Move "Press Elements" menu from "Appearance" to "Settings".
+* Fix the issue with single quotes characters in "Post Title" and "Post Excerpt" widgets.
+* Escape the URL returned by the "Link to" controller in all the widgets.
+* Add warnings in widgets that dependent on external plugins like ACF.
+* Enhance "Advanced Custom Fields" widget to display fields saved as arrays.

+**New Widgets**

+* Flickr (Pro)
+* Pinterest (Pro)

 = 1.4.0 =